Inventory of historical buildings

 Inventories completed

 Pre-1940 inventories are carried out progressively by the Heritage Division’s Inventory Section.
-Some complementary inventories, such as that of modern heritage (1940-1975), are led by boroughs or municipalities on the island of Montréal.
+Some complementary and optional inventories, such as that of modern heritage (1940-1975), are led by boroughs or municipalities on the island of Montréal.

 Here are the lists of buildings included in the inventories adopted by the Montréal Agglomeration Council: